gestom/CosPhi/README.md

-#CosPhi
-##Artificial Pheromone System for Robotic Swarms
+#CosPhi: An Artificial Pheromone System for Robotic Swarms

 ##Why to study pheromones?
 Pheromones serve as a common means of communication in nature.